Full-Time Faculty Development

 Faculty members shall perform all research or research related activities in accordance with federal and state law, University and School policies, and ethics codes that apply to the researcher or to the person’s research.
 The University has adopted policies that specifically govern faculty research, including, for example, research involving human or animal subjects and research funded by certain governmental agencies.
 Pepperdine faculty members and researchers are subject to the research policies, are responsible for knowing the provisions of the policies, and are responsible for ensuring that they comply with the policies and that others working with or for them, including students, comply with the policies.

 d.
-Investigators seeking to conduct research with human participants should obtain a copy of Pepperdine University's Protection of Human Participants in Research: Policies and Procedures Manual from the IRB web site at http://www.pepperdine.edu/irb/.
-The Protection of Human Participants in Research: Policies and Procedures Manual is a reference manual for investigators that outlines the policies, regulations and procedures governing research with human participants and subjects, and the requirements for submitting research proposals for review by the Pepperdine University Institutional Review Boards (IRBs).
+Investigators seeking to conduct research with human participants should obtain a copy of Pepperdine University's Protection of Human Participants in Research: Policies and Procedures Manual from the IRB web site at https://community.pepperdine.edu/irb/.
+The Protection of Human Participants in Research: Policies and Procedures Manual is a reference manual for investigators that outlines the policies, regulations, and procedures governing research with human participants/subjects, and the requirements for submitting research proposals for review by the Pepperdine University Institutional Review Boards (IRBs).
 This manual describes the application and review process, as well as applicable regulatory requirements.
 It is important for investigators to thoroughly familiarize themselves with the contents of this manual, and complete the required educational components before submitting proposals to the appropriate IRB.
 Copies of all policy documents, application forms, and other human subjects' protection materials may be obtained from the human subjects' protections web site at http://community.pepperdine.edu/irb/.
-Additionally, contact information for the chairpersons of the GPS and Seaver College IRBs may be obtained at the IRB web site.
+Additionally, contact information for the chairpersons of the Graduate and Professional Schools (GPS) and Seaver College IRBs may be obtained at the IRB website.
 Investigators are encouraged to contact their IRB chairperson with any questions.

 e.
 Before initiating any research project that seeks to obtain data from human participants (including the use of archival data), investigators must obtain written approval from the appropriate Pepperdine IRB.